 No. Applicants may be citizens of any country or stateless persons.
 They must be studying in a graduate program, but this can be anywhere in the world.

 No. The deadline is absolutely firm.
 Request a letter from your advisor well in advance of the deadline.
-AES will not entertain special pleas from colleagues and friends who ask to submit late recommendation letters.

 Will AES consider a grant application from someone who already has another small grant?